Frequently Asked Questions at CHC Regenerative Medicine in Altamonte Springs, FL

 Like any other procedure there is no 100% guarantee.
 In certain cases, it is possible that you may need additional treatments or your stem cells do not have enough repair potential relative to the severity of your condition.

 If the Regenerative Cell Therapy does not work can I still have surgery?

 Yes.
-There is nothing about these procedures that would preclude you from having traditional surgery.
+There is nothing about these procedures that would prevent you from having traditional surgery.
 We evaluate each case carefully, however, so if it’s possible to tell that the best course of action is truly conventional surgery we will advise you on that.

 Comprehensive Healthcare, LLC is not offering stem cells or stem cell therapy as a cure for any condition, disease, or injury.
 No statements or implied treatments on this website have been evaluated or approved by the FDA.
 This website contains no medical advice.
 All statements and opinions provided by this website are provided for educational and informational purposes only and we do not diagnose or treat via this website, via email, or via telephone.